admin822/JAVA-Project-GitGud/Concurrency/writeup/writeup.md

 ### 6. race conditions:

 race conditions only refer to the condition that several threads **operate/ upgrade** the same resouce.
-If two threads are only **accessing or reading** the same
+If two threads are only **accessing or reading** the same.
+Check out the code in the /Threads/raceConditionDemo.java, you can see the two types of typical race condition.